paixaop/zwack/README.md

 # Zwack

-You can simulate an indoor bike trainer (turbo) and generate power and cadence data that can be used to test bike computers, fitness, or virtual indoor bike apps.
+You can simulate a Bluetooth Low Energy enabled indoor bike trainer (turbo) and generate power and cadence data that can be used to test bike computers, fitness, or virtual indoor bike apps.

 # Installation